jamesmasika/connectionPool/README.md

 # connectionPool

-this project shows how to use a connection pool(MYSQL, REDIS, etc....);
+this project shows how to use a THREAD SAFE connection pool(MYSQL, REDIS, etc....);

 usage : follow the main.cpp
   1: init the pool